 Breakin’ Up Christmas – Connecting Carols and Folk Songs

-Christmas can often be a challenging and confusing time for music teachers.
+December can often be a challenging and confusing month for music teachers.
 First of all, so many of our all-school or grade-level concerts fall around the holidays which adds a ton of stress and anxiety to the holiday season.
 There are also the problems that go along with teaching and managing kids who are hyped up on cupcakes, holiday parties, movie days, and the notion that soon they’ll be out of school for a nice long break.

 I’ve tried several different approaches over the years with varying levels of success.
 I’ve never had a parent come to me or my administration and complain that there was a Christmas song taught in class, but I’ve always sort of lived in the fear that that might happen.
 Whenever I teach a song with religious connections I make sure to give a quick talk about why I teach the song.
 “You’re going to hear this song in the malls and on the radio.
 I’m not teaching it because I think you must celebrate the holiday that’s connected to the song.
 Some people celebrate Christmas, but many don’t.
-Some celebreate other holidays like Hanukkah or Kwanzaa or Diwali and some celebrate nothing at all.
+Some celebrate other holidays like Hanukkah or Kwanzaa or Diwali and some celebrate nothing at all.
 You choose what you want to celebrate!
 But today we’re learning this song because it’s something that’s very popular in America and I want you to know what it is.”

 Learning the Song – The Process